 Director of Accounts and Business Development

-Darcy has spent the past ten years in the marketing industry working with clients of all types and sizes.
+Darcy has spent the past fifteen years in the marketing industry working with clients of all types and sizes.
 The only member of our team that does not regularly write for clients, she oversees all of Metonymy Media’s client relationships with the purpose of creating long-lasting, mutually-beneficial relationships.
 She has a knack for identifying opportunities and producing strategies to effectively improve and maximize clients’ marketing efforts.

 Amber graduated from DePauw University with a dual bachelor’s in Creative Writing and Philosophy in 2009, and went on to complete her MFA in Creative Nonfiction at Northwestern University in 2014.
 When she isn’t writing, she sews elaborate costumes, plays video games, and explores Indy’s emerging culinary scene.
 She is also an adjunct professor of English at Ivy Tech Community College.